If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 New normal, this is the best it gets, folks.

-The best it gets, and we're going to call it because we can't blame Obama for any of this.
+And we're going to call it because we can't blame Obama for any of this.

-So just like we define deviancy down where certain crimes are not crime, they're just normal now.
+So just like we define deviancy down, where certain crimes are not crime, they're just normal now.

 Okay, Obama is economics defined down.